 - Pinhole Diameters from 1 μm to 1 mm

-- · Pinhole Fabricated from Stainless Steel
+- Pinhole Fabricated from Stainless Steel

-- · Anodized Aluminum or Black Oxide Stainless Steel Housing with 1" Outer Diameter
+- Black-Anodized Aluminum Housing with 1" Outer Diameter

 These mounted precision pinholes are available with pinhole diameters from 1 μm to 1 mm.
+Each pinhole is made of stainless steel that is black-oxide coated.
+The pinholes are mounted in a Ø1", 0.10" (2.5 mm) thick aluminum disk housing that is black anodized.
+The housings are engraved with the pinhole Item # and the size of the pinhole.

-Each housing is engraved with the pinhole diameter, and the pinholes can be taken out of their housing by removing the retaining ring using a small tweezer or plier; use care as the pinhole is very thin.
+The pinholes can be taken out of their housings by removing the retaining ring using small tweezers or a plier; use care as the pinhole is very thin.